egoschema/EgoSchema/benchmarking/mPLUG-Owl/README.md

 1. Open `framing.ipynb` or `framing.py`:
     - Set `EGOSCHEMA_FOLDER` to the path of the EgoSchema dataset.
-    - Define the number of frames you wish to extract by adjusting the `frames` variable.
+    - Set `VID_FOLDER` to the path of the EgoSchema video folder.

+2. For `framing.py` you can specify `--f` to set the amount of frames to extract, `--p` to set the amount of parallel processes.

+3. For `framing.ipynb` you can specify `frames` variable to set the amount of frames to extract, `processes` variable to set the amount of parallel processes.

-2. Running `framing.ipynb` or `framing.py`will create a directory named `frame_{number of frames}`.
+4. Running `framing.ipynb` or `framing.py` will create a directory named `frame_{number of frames}`.
 Inside, you'll find subdirectories corresponding to each video.
 Each subdirectory houses a certain number of frames extracted from its associated video.

 ### Step 4: Execute the Benchmark Script